RichardLitt/low-resource-languages/README.md

 * [lucenerevolution-2013](https://github.com/FieldDB/lucenerevolution-2013) - Demo examples for linguistics in Lucene and Solr.
 * [berlin-buzzwords-2013](https://github.com/FieldDB/berlin-buzzwords-2013) - Demo examples for Lucene, Solr, ElasticSearch and OpenNLP from Berlin Buzzwords 2013 talk.

-# Language & Code Interfaces

-* [قلب](https://github.com/nasser/---) - ‬ is a simple, Scheme-like programming language that you code entirely in Arabic.
-It is an exploration of the impact of human culture on computer science, the role of tradition in software engineering, and the connection between natural and computer languages.

 # Fonts

 * [fontinline](https://github.com/sillsdev/fontinline) - Make inline stroke paths from an outline font.